nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * All fields are optional, but **at least one** of the fields must be present to search by recipe ingredient(s ), recipe name or recipe tag(s).
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-    Multiple ingredients and tags are separated by a space and not a comma
+    Multiple ingredients and tags are separated by a space and not a comma.
 </div>

 Examples: